 The Audi A1 is a supermini with the safety kit of a luxury saloon car

 Safety is in keeping with the Audi A1 ethos of offering big car kit in a small package.
 There's active safety technology to help reduce stress and minimise danger, especially on long and tiring motorway drives and it has a top Euro NCAP rating.
 Reliability isn’t a worry either, thanks to plenty of shared engines and a decent track record for the original A1.

 Audi A1 reliability

 Thanks to its position in the Volkswagen Group, Audi shares much of the technology and engines for the A1 with the Volkswagen Polo and SEAT Ibiza.
-The A1 is still too new to have featured in our latest Driver Power survey, but the outgoing A1 proved fairly robust, with just 7.1% of owners taking part in the 2018 survey reporting a fault in the first 12 months.
-However, in our 2020 Driver Power survey, the Audi brand itself finished in quite a poor position of 21st out of 30 brands; a fifth of owners reported faults occurring in the first year.
+The A1 came 66th out of 75 cars in our latest Driver Power survey.
+However, in our 2021 Driver Power survey, the Audi brand itself finished in quite a poor position of 23rd out of 29 brands; 15.8% of owners reported faults occurring in the first year.

 Audi has lavished the A1 with the latest safety technology, much of which was sorely missed in the old model.
 Lane departure warning is standard, helping ensure you don't stray over the white line once above 40mph.
 You can also set a speed limiter.